Vida in Lane County, Oregon — The American West (Northwest)

 At 165 feet, the span is the longest covered bridge in Oregon still in daily use.
 The nearby town of Vida was once called Gate Creek, resulting in confusion with Gales Creek in Washington County.
 "Vida" was selected as an alternate name because it was also the name of the daughter of postmaster Francis Peport.
 The Goodpasture family settled near the town of Vida and gave their name to the bridge (Submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on February 4, 2018.
-This page originally submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 56 times since then.
+This page was last revised on May 8, 2020.
+It was originally submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 90 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.